Exercises with Resistance Bands: The perfect DIY gym

 Most bands are colored coated to their resistance, or the packaging will clearly say their resistance (if you can’t find the resistance weight on the package ask someone working at the store).

-It’s almost always better to use a lighter weight then you think until your strength is sufficient enough to perform the exercises with the correct form.
+It’s almost always better to use a lighter weight than you think until your strength is sufficient enough to perform the exercises in the correct form.

 One of the beauties of using bands is that you can actually increase the resistance without actually having to have several bands of different resistance.